De eerste Mini Whip antenne in UBA-SNW ?

 PA3FWM technotes Grounding

-This antenna is made for use with my SDR HF UP-convertor :SDR HF-Upcovertor v3.0
+This antenna is very suitable for my SDR HF UP converter:SDR HF-Upcovertor v3.0

 on1bes at Scarlet.be